 5. I undertake to refrain from using intoxicating substances.

 In the spirit of Dana (generosity), VSI offers financial assistance to people unable to attend retreats due to limited financial resources.
 Student assistance is for a portion of the fees only, not the entire retreat, and is granted for double occupancy only.
 Financial aid up to $300 may be offered.
-When registering, you are required to pay a deposit (usually half the total fee) when you select the Student Assistance choice.
-Further information is also collected on the registration form.
-After registering, VSI will contact you to discuss the financial aid you require and if available options to pay your balance.
+When registering, you are required to pay a deposit (usually half the total fee) when you select the Student Assistance choice on the registration form.
+Further information is also collected on the form so we can help you.
+After registering, VSI will contact you to discuss the financial aid you require and available options to pay your balance (i.e. via posted checks, credit card payments) over a 3 month period..
 In order to help as many people as possible, we ask that only those who would not be able to attend without a scholarship apply.

 We encourage financial aid recipients to volunteer service during the retreat.
 Tasks may include staffing the registration desk, helping with set-up and clean-up.
 As one’s financial situation changes over time, we encourage donating back to the program so it can be a revolving fund available for others.